Hon. George Seton Montgomerie1

 F, #21815, b.
 3 May 1911, d.
 30 December 1999

-Lady Janet Egida Montgomerie was born on 3 May 1911.2 She is the daughter of Archibald Seton Montgomerie, 16th Earl of Eglinton and Lady Beatrice Susan Dalrymple.1,2 She married Lord Robert Crichton-Stuart, son of Sir John Crichton-Stuart, 4th Marquess of the County of Bute and Augusta Mary Monica Bellingham, on 18 April 1934.1 She died on 30 December 1999 at age 88.1
+Lady Janet Egida Montgomerie was born on 3 May 1911.2 She was the daughter of Archibald Seton Montgomerie, 16th Earl of Eglinton and Lady Beatrice Susan Dalrymple.1,2 She married Lord Robert Crichton-Stuart, son of John Crichton-Stuart, 4th Marquess of the County of Bute and Augusta Mary Monica Bellingham, on 18 April 1934.1 She died on 30 December 1999 at age 88.1

 Her married name became Crichton-Stuart.